Hi. I’m Jonathan Eshkeri, English solicitor and Spanish abogado, practising law in London and in Tarragona, just south of Barcelona.

 If nobody attends the auction, or nobody bids successfully for the property, then the party enforcing the charge can be awarded the property for as little as 50% of the auction value if the property is not the primary residence of the debtor, or as little as 60% of the auction value in the case of a primary residence.
 The property may then be registered in the name of the creditor, who’ll have to pay transfer tax as if he or she was purchasing the property.
 It’s for that reason that sometimes people or banks who are awarded property in this way don’t register the property in their name until they find a purchaser.

-At E&G Solicitors in Spain we have been helping creditors to enforce debts against assets located in Spain since 2004.
+At E&G Solicitors in Spain we have been advising and assisting clients with securing debt against Spanish real estate since 2004.
 Please be in touch with me directly for specific advice in relation to your matter.
 You can find my details on our website, www.solicitorsinspain.com.
 Thanks for watching.